brickcap/openresty_examples/mas/README.md

 ```

-A successful call to the /sign-cert endpoint simply creates the client_new.key, client_new.cst and shail.cert files in the utils/test_certs directory.
+A successful call to the /sign-cert endpoint simply creates the client_new.key, client_new.csr and shail.cert files in the utils/test_certs directory.

 Now make a curl request to the /test-client-cert endpoint passing the key and certificate files that we generated in the previous step